binaryphile/docker-pgsql/README.md

 ### Installing PostgreSQL

-Decide which version of ubuntu you want to install from.
+Decide which version of Ubuntu you want to install from.
 Precise is recommended.
 If you use quantal, edit `sources.list` to change the distribution name.

+Also, take a second to change `sources.list` to use your favorite local Ubuntu mirror rather than ubuntu.wikimedia.org.
+Leave the second line for archive.ubuntu.com intact, it's necessary.
+When software is installed in the container using these scripts, the local `sources.list` file will override the one in the container.
+It will not be copied into the container, however.

 Run the command: